ibm-cloud-docs/hs-crypto/rotate-keys.md

 When you rotate your root key, you shorten the lifetime of the key, and you limit the amount of information that is protected by that key.

-To learn how key rotation helps you meet industry standards and cryptographic best practices, see [Key rotation](/docs/hs-crypto/concepts?topic=hs-crypto-key-rotation).
+To learn how key rotation helps you meet industry standards and cryptographic best practices, see [Key rotation](/docs/hs-crypto/concepts?topic=hs-crypto-root-key-rotation-intro).

 ## Rotating root keys in the console
 {: #rotate-root-key-gui}
+{: help}
+{: support}

 If you prefer to rotate your root keys by using a graphical interface, you can use the {{site.data.keyword.cloud_notm}} console.